-PJM and MISO Joint Operating Agreement
+PJM and MISO Joint Operating Agreement42

 The Joint Operating Agreement between MISO and PJM Interconnection, L.L.C. was executed on December 31, 2003.
 The PJM/MISO JOA includes provisions for market based congestion management that, for designated flowgates within MISO and PJM, allow for redispatch of units within the PJM and MISO regions to jointly manage congestion on these flowgates and to assign the costs of congestion management appropriately.
-In 2012, MISO and

-PJM initiated a joint stakeholder process to address issues associated with the operation of the markets at the seam.
+In 2012, MISO and PJM initiated a joint stakeholder process to address issues associated with the operation of the markets at the seam.43

 Under the market to market rules, the organizations coordinate pricing at their borders.
 PJM and MISO each calculate an interface LMP using network models including distribution factor impacts.
 PJM uses 10 buses along the PJM/MISO border to calculate the PJM/MISO interface pricing point LMP.
-Prior to June 1, 2017, MISO used all of the PJM generator buses in its model of the PJM system in its calculation of the MISO/PJM interface pricing point.
-On June 1, 2017, MISO modified their MISO/PJM interface definition to match PJM's PJM/MISO interface definition.
+Prior to June 1, 2017, MISO used all of the PJM generator buses in its model of the PJM system in its calculation of the MISO/PJM interface pricing point.44 On June 1, 2017, MISO modified their MISO/PJM interface definition to match PJM's PJM/MISO interface definition.45 significantly.
+This set of flowgates may then be used in the congestion management process.
+An operating entity will conduct sensitivity studies to determine which flowgates are significantly impacted by the flows of the operating entity's control zones (historic control areas that existed in the IDC).
+An operating entity identifies these flowgates by performing five studies to determine which flowgates the operating entity will monitor and help control.